 Recognizing this, more and more business intelligence (BI) solutions are emerging that collect all varieties of data, reach across numerous departments, and serve a multitude of purposes.
 For reasons of practicality and efficiency, it is best for all of these solutions to be tied into a single BI tool to deliver the most accurate, complete, and broad picture of the performance of the business.
 But, once obtained, what tools will give decision-makers the best insights, conclusions, and results to steer with?
 What should a business do to reap the greatest value from the masses of data they’re collecting?

-Analytics or Visualization?
+Data Analytics or Data Visualization?

 But it can only do so much.
 Endless columns and rows of alphanumeric data can be difficult to digest at scale.
 Depending upon the level of detail that stakeholders need to draw actionable conclusions, as well as the need to interact with or drill-down into the data, traditional data analytics might not be sufficient for businesses to excel in today’s competitive marketplace.
 Additional tools are needed to help extract more timely, more nuanced, and more interactive insights than data analysis alone can provide.